 1. Be clear.

-- It's important to address each observation cited in the letter specifically and to respond in a way that is easy to understand and follow.
-This means avoiding jargon and technical language, and instead using clear and concise language.
+When responding to an FDA 483, address each observation cited in the letter specifically and respond in a way that is easy to understand and follow.
+This means avoiding jargon and technical language and instead using clear and concise language.
 Your response should leave no doubt about what you intend to do to resolve the situation.
+Just like an SOP, it should also leave no room for (mis)interpretation.

 2. Be compelling.